When is local search both effective and efficient?: Introduction

+This raises our main question for this paper: \emph{when is local search efficient on single-peaked landscapes?} In a classic complexity theory setting, one wants to keep fixed a given problem (or class of problem instances) and seek for the simplest or most natural algorithm that solves this problem effectively (i.e., correctly) and efficiently (i.e., in polynomial time).
+We flip this formula around.
+We fix the algorithms and seek the most complex class of problem instances on which these algorithms can solve the problem effectively and efficiently.
+Specifically, we fix a collection of many popular local search algorithms and seek to find a large class of single-peaked fitness landscapes on which this collection of many local search algorithms is efficient (we abbreviate this as \emph{efficient-for-many}; and we let our fixed collection be algorithms from a broader algorithm-class that we name poly-bypass).

-This raises our main question for this paper: \emph{when is local search efficient on single-peaked landscapes?} We answer this question by finding a large class of fitness landscapes on which local search is efficient.
-Given that blackbox fitness landscapes are unwieldy exponentially large objects, we open the blackbox by representing fitness landscapes by instances of valued constraint satisfaction problems (\VCSP s)~\cite{repCP}.
-Specifically, we study binary Boolean \VCSP s, also known as quadratic pseudo-Boolean functions.
-Since arbitrary binary Boolean \VCSP s are \PLS-complete~\cite{PLS_Survey,PLS,W2SAT_PLS1,W2SAT_PLS2}, we will be looking for tractable subclasses of binary Boolean \VCSP s and the fitness landscapes that they implement.
-A smooth fitness landscape on $\{0,1\}^n$ is one where each of the $n$ Boolean variables prefers to be in a certain state independently of all other variables.
-These smooth landscapes are equivalent to the subclass of VCSPs where all constraints are unary~\cite{repCP}.
-On smooth fitness landscapes, all ascents have length $\leq n$.
-Thus, any local search algorithm will find the unique fitness peak quickly.
-We say that smooth fitness landscapes are \emph{efficient-for-all} local search algorithms.
-Kaznatcheev, Cohen and Jeavons \textcite{repCP} pushed the border of efficient-for-all further by showing that all ascents have length $\leq \binom{n+1}{2}$ in fitness landscapes that are implementable by binary Boolean \VCSP\ with tree-structured constraint graphs.
-Efficient-for-all cannot be pushed much further than Boolean trees: Kaznatcheev, Cohen and Jeavons \textcite{repCP} also gave examples of \VCSP s with exponential ascents from (a) domains of size $\geq 3$ and path-structured constraint graphs, or (b) Boolean domains and constraint graphs of pathwidth $2$.
-So here, we switch from the question of efficient-for-all to the question of \emph{efficient-for-many}.
-We find an easy to check structural property of \VCSP{s} that captures the most expressive subclass of binary Boolean \VCSP s for which many popular local search algorithms are both effective and efficient.
+Given that blackbox fitness landscapes are unwieldy exponentially large objects, we open the blackbox by representing fitness landscapes by instances of valued constraint satisfaction problems (\VCSP s)~\cite{repCP}.\footnote{ Our focus on easily checkable properties of polynomial-sized representations of problems instead of purely theoretical properties of the exponentially-large fitness landscapes implicit in the problems, is one of the big differences of our approach/results versus similar work in evolutionary computation~\cite{EvoComp2,LocalSearch_Book4,EvoComp3}. } Specifically, we study binary Boolean \VCSP s, also known as quadratic pseudo-Boolean functions.
+Since arbitrary binary Boolean \VCSP s are \PLS-complete~\cite{PLS_Survey,PLS,W2SAT_PLS1,W2SAT_PLS2}, we will be looking for subclasses of binary Boolean \VCSP{s} that implement single-peaked fitness landscapes on which poly-bypass local search algorithms can find the peak efficiently.
+Thus, our goal is to find an easy to check structural property of \VCSP{s} that captures the most expressive subclass of binary Boolean \VCSP{s} for which many popular local search algorithms are both effective and efficient.